 | Input voltage < 2.3V for baseline 10mm ERM path | Cited ERM PN max start voltage is 2.3V with inertial load. | PMD 310-103.004 datasheet | Treat as startup-risk boundary; redesign power path or choose actuator with lower start threshold. |

-| Predicted startup current exceeds battery burst capability | Coin-cell baseline continuous-drain classes are orders lower than startup bursts. | Panasonic CR/BR coin-cell table | Add reservoir/boost or move to battery architecture that can support startup transients. |
+| Predicted startup current exceeds battery burst capability | Coin-cell datasheets show low continuous classes and modest pulse examples versus motor startup bursts. | Panasonic + Energizer CR2032 datasheets | Add reservoir/boost or move to battery architecture that can support startup transients. |

 | US consumer product uses replaceable coin battery access path | CPSC guidance cites 16 CFR 1263 + UL 4200A-2023 expectations for covered products. | CPSC guidance and final rule notice | Run compliance gate review before RFQ freeze to prevent redesign at launch stage. |